 Clearly, Congress is not motivated enough to legislate a change on this issue.
 And given the other controversial issues that Congress is unable to resolve–gun control, healthcare, and immigration–I cannot imagine that this is a priority, though of course it should be.

 Lawyers like me who sue cruise lines are really the best and perhaps only hope that injured passengers and their families have of holding the seemingly omnipotent cruise industry accountable when their negligent conduct harms and kills.

 If you have been injured during your cruise, we recommend that you speak to an experienced cruise ship accident lawyer immediately.
-We provided a free and confidential initial consultation to anyone around the world who may have a potential claim against a cruise line like MSC, Disney, Carnival, Royal, Norwegian, Celebrity, Holland America, Princess, Regent Seven Seas, and others.
-Call us today, toll free at 1-866-597-4529 or 305-441-0440, email us at email@example.com, or SKYPE us.
+We provide a free and confidential initial consultation to anyone around the world who may have a potential claim against a cruise line like MSC, Disney, Carnival, Royal, Norwegian, Celebrity, Holland America, Princess, Regent Seven Seas, and others.
+Call us today, toll free at 1-866-597-4529 or 305-441-0440, email us at [email protected], or SKYPE us.
 We are ready to help.